Address

 Transportation to venue offered: na

-Terrain: uneven
+Terrain: somewhat uneven

 Paths and walkways: concrete, gravel, wood chips

-Doors: single
+Doors: single door to museum building

 Number of floors: 1